Dimpasxal/Collision-Analysis/README.md

 # Collision-Analysis
-This project is about a Coursera Project on Data Science on machine learning and building a model that can predict the severity of traffic accidents
+This is a Coursera Project on Data Science and Machine Learning on building a model that can predict the severity of traffic accidents in Seattle.